The Role of Food in the Body

 The next time you still feel “hungry” or unsatisfied after eating a big meal, ask yourself did the meal provide what was needed or was it just filler.
 A good rule of thumb is to fill your plate with 75% of plant-based whole foods and to chew well!!

 Learning to focus on the nutrient-density of your meals is key to better health.
 It is a simple concept that takes the stress, confusion, and frustration out of planning and choosing what to eat.
-This concept is at the center of the Healthy Food, Healthy You program and our Cooking Corner Club Membership.
+This concept is at the center of our courses, programs, Wellness Coaching, and Kitchen Prescription Membership.

 Once you LEARN to truly NOURISH, and not just FEED, your body you will be amazed at the changes that happen!
 If you would like some help on this journey, book a clarity call and let's chat!